Enjoy Risshakuji Temple (Yamadera), one of Yamagata's most popular tourist spots, to the fullest!

 Yamadera Temple is transformed into a vibrantly colorful landscape, especially during the autumn foliage season

-Many tourists visit the temple to see this view,
+Many tourists visit the temple specifically to see this view.

-and among them, the Godaido Hall, located halfway up the mountain, is a popular spot for viewing autumn leaves.
+Among them, the "Godai-do" hall, located halfway up the mountain, is a popular spot to admire the autumn foliage.

-Looking down at the Satoyama, a vibrant landscape unfolds before your eyes.
+Looking down at the foothills, a vibrant landscape unfolds before your eyes.
 Godaido is a spot where you can enjoy the scenery regardless of the season.
 The

 best time to see the autumn leaves at Yamadera is from late October to early November every year.